Dinghye/lets-Continual-Learning/ReadMe.md

-# Lets start continual learning!
+# Let's start continual learning!

 This repository provides a blank continual/incremental learning template.
 The template does not add any continual/incremental learning strategy and uses finetuning for incremental learning.